Diana Dabby, Ph.D.

 Select Courses TaughtOlin Conductorless Orchestra

-Diana Dabby has taught at MIT, Tufts and Juilliard, and holds degrees in music and electrical engineering from Vassar, Mills, C.C.N.Y., and MIT.
-She is Music Program Director and Electrical Engineering faculty at Olin where she teaches orchestration, composition, and signal processing, as well as interdisciplinary courses connecting art and science.
-In her doctoral research at MIT, Dabby combined music and engineering by devising a chaotic mapping for musical variation, as featured on NPR member station WBUR (2004), NPR’s Weekend Edition (2007), in Science (2008) and the Boston Globe (2013).
-Her work has also been presented at a number of invited concert/lectures sponsored by the National Association of Schools of Music, MIT, Princeton, Cornell, Dartmouth, Union, IEEE, FIRST Place of New Hampshire, New Horizons in Science, the International Conference on Complex Systems, Christopher Newport University, and Harvard.
-A new webapp incorporating her algorithms for creating musical variations of original works is under development with the MIT Venture Mentoring Service (VMS) program and was recently selected for MIT’s VMS Demo Day 2014.
+Diana Dabby has taught at MIT, Tufts University, and Juilliard, and holds degrees in music and electrical engineering from Vassar, Mills, C.C.N.Y., and MIT.
+She is Music Program Director and Electrical Engineering faculty at Olin where she teaches orchestration, composition, performance and signal processing, as well as interdisciplinary courses connecting the arts and sciences.
+In her doctoral research at MIT, Dabby combined music and engineering by devising a chaotic mapping for musical variation.
+Awarded four patents, her work with chaotic systems and musical variation has been featured on NPR member station WBUR (2004), NPR’s Weekend Edition (2007), in Science (2008) and the Boston Globe (2013), as well as at a number of invited concert/lectures.
+A new web application, CantoVario, brings together the fields of music, chaos science, signal processing, and acoustics to create song variations.
+Currently under development with the MIT Venture Mentoring Service (VMS) program, this work was selected for MIT’s VMS Demo Day 2014, Entrepreneurial Edge Showcase 2017, and the MIT Innovation Corps (2018), a program sponsored by the National Science Foundation (NSF).
+In March 2019, CantoVario was selected for the National Teams Innovation Corps (I-Corps) sponsored by NSF and awarded a 50K grant for customer discovery.
+In June 2020, NSF awarded her a “Partnerships for Innovation-Technology Transfer” grant for 250K, funding research and development as CantoVario moves from prototype to product.